ocra-recipes/ocra-core/README.md

 ### Dependencies

-`ocra-core` depends on Eigen 3.0 and its unsupported template library LGSM.
+`ocra-core` depends on Boost along with Eigen 3.0 and its unsupported template library LGSM.
 If you are in linux and have `apt-get` you can install via:
 ```
-$ sudo apt-get install libeigen3-dev
+$ sudo apt-get install libboost-dev libeigen3-dev
 ```
-Please make sure that the version installed is <=3.0.5 otherwise you will not be able to build the ocra-core libs.
+Please make sure that the Eigen version installed is <=3.0.5 otherwise you will not be able to build the ocra-core libs.
 Once you have Eigen installed we have to make sure that PkgConfig will be able to find the "unsupported" headers.
 To do this, we have to modify the eigen3 package configuration file.

 ```
 $ sudo nano /usr/share/pkgconfig/eigen3.pc